Skip to main content

 Best practices

-Return 200 OK immediately and enqueue the actual work internally.
-Overten times out each attempt at 15 seconds.
-If your handler runs synchronously longer than that, the delivery will be treated as failed and retried.
+Return 200 immediately and enqueue the work internally.
+We time out at 15 seconds per attempt; if your handler runs synchronously longer than that we’ll treat it as a failure.

 Retries and edge cases can cause duplicate deliveries.
-Key your processing logic on (run_id, event) and skip if you’ve already handled that combination.
+Key your processing on (run_id, event) and skip if already handled.

-If your webhook secret leaks, rotate it by deleting the subscription and creating a new one — the new subscription will issue a fresh secret.
-Signatures from the old secret will stop validating immediately.
+If it leaks, rotate by deleting the subscription and recreating it — the new subscription will issue a fresh secret.
+Old signatures will stop validating immediately.